 As we mentioned before, nothing is rigid here and part of the “artists way” is spontaneity and flow in response to that which presents itself.
 That said, Wednesday afternoon and night is left open for Gallery Walk, shopping and touring in Vallarta.

 This is the one meal that you pay your own way, you can choose to dine as a group or otherwise, and we can certainly steer you to many a great restaurant of all manner of cuisine, from inexpensive ($2 to $7) to moderate ($8 to $25.) to five star (with a price to match).
 We supply a map and list of suggested fine dining and shopping of places we have visited for years.
 We usually choose the moderate, but this is an opportunity for you to experience the cosmopolitan side of Mexico or for couples to have a romantic diner alone.
-Often groups will eat together, but we like to leave this an option.
+Often groups will tour and eat together, but we like to leave this an option.

-We head to town together after lunch at around 2:30 – 3:00 for touring galleries, shopping at the Mercado, craft shops, etc., have an early dinner.
+People head to town together after lunch at around 2:30 – 3:00 for touring galleries, shopping at the Mercado, craft shops, etc., have an early dinner.
 Often an intern will accompany people, (Bob is occasionally doing a painting demo at a gallery).
 People often set a meeting spot for diner at 7- 7:30.
-Then after diner, often folks will continue a walking tour of the Galleries, take in some fine craft shops, and stroll the “Malecon”, sort of like a boardwalk along the ocean filled with street musicians, artists, tourists, vendors, etc. …. and we try not to get back too late… buses are easy, inexpensive and run every half hour, taxis from Zona Romantica are $15. – $20.
+Then after diner, often folks will continue a walking tour of the Galleries, take in some fine craft shops, and stroll the “Malecon”, sort of like a boardwalk along the ocean filled with street musicians, artists, tourists, vendors, etc. …. and try not to get back too late… buses are easy, inexpensive and run every half hour, taxis from Zona Romantica are $15. – $20.